smart-on-fhir/smart-health-links/docs/spec.md

 * Include the [SMART Logo](https://demo.vaxx.link/smart-logo.svg) on a white background over the center of the QR, scaled to occupy 15% of the image area

-## Data Recipient processes a SHLink
+## SHL Receiving Tool processes a SHLink

-The Data Recipient can process a SHLink using the following steps.
+The SHL Receiving Tool can process a SHLink using the following steps.

 * Decode the SHLink JSON payload
 * Issue a [SHLink Manifest Request](#shlink-manifest-request) to payload's `url`
 * Decrypt and process files from the manifest
-* Optional:  When the original QR includes the `L` flag for long-term use, the Data Recipient can re-fetch the manifest periodically, following [polling guidance](#polling-manifest-for-changes) to avoid issing too many requests
+* Optional:  When the original QR includes the `L` flag for long-term use, the SHL Receiving Tool can re-fetch the manifest periodically, following [polling guidance](#polling-manifest-for-changes) to avoid issing too many requests

 ---

 ## SHLink Manifest Request

-The Data recipient SHALL retrieve a SHLink's manifest by issuing a request to the `url` in the SHLink payload, with:
+The SHL Receiving Tool SHALL retrieve a SHLink's manifest by issuing a request to the `url` in the SHLink payload, with:

 * Method: `POST`
 * Headers:
   * `content-type: application/json`
 * Body: JSON object including
   * `recipient`: Required.
-A string describing the recipient (e.g.,the name of an organization or person) suitable for display to the Data Sharer
+A string describing the recipient (e.g.,the name of an organization or person) suitable for display to the Receiving User
   * `passcode`: Conditional.
 SHALL be populated with a user-supplied Passcode if the `P` flag was present in the SHLink payload
   * `embeddedLengthMax`: Optional.
 Integer upper bound on the length of embedded payloads (see [`.files.embedded`](#filesembedded-content))